d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 %matplotlib inline
 from IPython import display
-from matplotlib import pyplot as plt from mxnet import autograd, nd import random
+from matplotlib import pyplot as plt from mxnet import autograd, np import random
 ```